-Lately, I have been hearing a common theme of questions, “Why do you eat that when you know you are allergic to it?”
+Lately, I have heard a common theme of questions, “Why do you eat that when you know, you are allergic to it?”
 Well, let me try to simplify it for the nonallergic folk.

 I was never born into this, I was never taught how to live like this.
 19 years of my life, I dealt with: what to wear, arguments I had or didn’t have, who I like or didn’t.
 It all revolved around people and togetherness.
 It never revolved around segregation or pity.
 I have had a lot of time to reflect on why I cheat on my diet, even though I know I am going to get sick.
 But I really don’t have a straight answer, but I can tell you this.